InhoStudios/Raven/README.md

 This technology is aimed towards users with learning disabilities, reduced vision and those who are learning a language.
 It is suitable for users of all demographics.

-This technology implements eye tracing with optical character recognition (OCR) and text to speech automation.
+Raven implements eye tracing with optical character recognition (OCR) and text to speech automation.